 .png)

-In 4th grade I reached for a violin and the teacher handed me a cello.
-By the time I reached high school I was also playing the upright bass, bass guitar, xylophone, bells, and cymbals!
+In 4th grade, I reached for a violin and the teacher handed me a cello.
+By high school I was also playing the upright bass, bass guitar, xylophone, bells, and cymbals!
 I was in every band Lynwood High School offered.

 .png)